genomicsITER/RSV/README.md

 <a name="Update logs"></a>
 ## Update logs ##

+> October 11, 2023.
+This repository became fully public.
+Enjoy the reading! ;=)

+> September 29, 2023.
+A major update of the whole repository.

 > September 27, 2023.
 Created the private version of this repository.

 <p align="right">